Pat Moran: Philadelphia Phillies' manager

 Moran retired as a player after the 1914 season, and was immediately promoted to manager of the Phillies.
 The club had finished sixth in 1914 and was plagued by defections (and threatened defections) to the outlaw Federal League.
 Moran swung some astute trades, acquiring key players Dave Bancroft (a Baseball Hall of Famer like Alexander), Bert Niehoff and Milt Stock.
-Then—led by Alexander's 31 wins and the slugging of right fielder Gavvy Cravath—the Phils improved by 17 games and won their first NL pennant.
+Then—led by Alexander's 31 wins and the slugging of right fielder Gavvy Cravath—the Phillies improved by 17 games and won their first NL pennant.
 In the 1915 World Series, they were defeated four games to one by the Boston Red Sox.

 The Phillies then finished second in successive years, to the Brooklyn Robins in 1916 and the New York Giants in 1917.
 With baseball disrupted by World War I (and with the December 11, 1917, trade of Alexander to the Cubs) the Phillies sank below .500 in 1918 and Moran was fired.